 - balances digestion and protects your immune system against infections

 You can definitely grow an aloe vera plant from a leaf cutting, but the most efficient way is propagating the plant from “pups” which will grow a new plant almost immediately.
-Although aloe vera is related to cacti, they hold high moisture and water content, making it more difficult to propagate from just a cutting.
+Although aloe vera are related to cacti, they hold a high moisture and water content, making it more difficult to propagate from just a whole leaf cutting.

 Guess what, you can absolutely plant and propagate aloe vera without roots!

-Follow the same steps above, of separating an aloe pup from the mother plant.
+Follow the same steps above, of separating an aloe pup from younger leaves of the mother plant.
 Use a potting mixture that allows for good drainage.
 Dip the cutting in cinnamon or honey (these are natural rooting hormones which will help the roots develop) and plant the cutting into the soil.

 Your aloe vera might not have roots because it was overwatered, or the soil did not drain well enough which in turn suffocates the plant.
 Experts say to water your aloe vera plant once a week, since they originally grow in more arid and dry climates.